YongoDavid/Demo-2024/README.md

 once i have stopped i have lost

 1:55am and after trying and trying to fix all the screens to work properly for my E project the design is 80% done

+Now moving on to funactionality for My Hiit project